GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 # Configuring policy-based IPsec VPN

-Below is a sample environment to walk you through set up of policy based VPN.
+Below is a sample environment to walk you through set up of policy-based VPN.
 Make sure to replace the IP addresses in the sample environment with your own IP addresses.

 **Cloud VPN**